 Negative Screening

-We have introduced a negative screening method that excludes companies and businesses from investment and lending if they are unfavorable from the viewpoint of ESG.
+We have introduced a negative screening method that excludes companies and businesses from investment and financing if they are unfavorable from the viewpoint of ESG.

 The current targets of negative screening are as follows.
 Going forward, we will continue adding and reviewing targets based on international concerns and trends related to the environment and society.